Novinity/CWModdingWiki/Writerside/topics/ContentLib.md

 This is also a quick way of ensuring you've correctly added the ContentLib as a package reference, as otherwise this will give you an error.

 ## Content Warning Unity project
 In order to make mods for ContentLib, you will almost certainly need to use a decompiled Content Warning Unity project so you can access the game scripts.
-For this you should use _.
+You should also import your built mod DLL into the Unity project so you can access its scripts.

 ## Specific tutorials
 Each page below goes through the full process of creating a mod for the given part of Content Warning via ContentLib.
 These will use the template project above as a base.